 Before you can send requests to Google Knowledge Graph Search API, you need to have access to the API using a unique key.
 Spoiler alert: this is something you’ll need shortly too.

-To attain an API key, you’ll need to first create a project in the Google Developers Console.
+To attain an API key, you’ll need to first create a project in Google Cloud.
 Once your project is created you will want to click the button that reads Enable APIS and Services:

 Then you simply perform a search for Knowledge Graph, it should be the only result that populates.